 This film will tell the story of Rossa and his equally ardent wife Mary Jane, the filmmakers’ great grandparents.
 It will delve into what they did and what they meant during the fight for Irish independence and – now that the 100 year anniversary of the Easter Uprising is approaching – what they mean in a contemporary context, both in Ireland and in a world where the term “terrorist” is often used but rarely unpacked.

-ROSSA IRISH REBEL is also a road movie of sorts, one where the great grandsons of a lauded but controversial figure revisit a country their relative was exiled from to discover what he means now.
+REBEL ROSSA is also a road movie of sorts, one where the great grandsons of a lauded but controversial figure revisit a country their relative was exiled from to discover what he means now.
 In July 2015 there will be many commemorations of O’Donovan Rossa’s life in West Cork leading up to a recreation of the famous funeral in Dublin on August 1st.
 2015, the 100-year anniversary.
 We will be both part of these events and filming them, engaging with historians, ex-prisoners, politicians and average citizens as a modern Ireland comes to reckon with its revolutionary past.